 Wicked By Any Other Name

-It is part of the , series and is a paranormal romance that was published by Sourcebooks Casablanca on 2009 and has 364 pages.
+It is part of the , series and is a paranormal romance in eBook edition that was published by Sourcebooks Casablanca on 2009 and has 364 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Hex Appeal, 50 Ways to Hex Your Lover, Hex in High Heels, Demons are a Girl's Best Friend, A Demon Does It Better

 Third in the Jazz Tremaine very funny, paranormal romance series revolving around this feisty witch and her friends (actually it’s one of those series that started as an urban fantasy per my own definition and now, it’s evolving).
 The action in this story centers on the two witch friends who live up at Moonstone Lake.